Dec 22, 2022

 Content is another area that is quickly transforming from an afterthought into a key activity for any designer.
 Images and text strings are a significant part of any interface and how a user intakes data.
 They can influence a product’s performance in terms of digital marketing and revenue generation capabilities.
 The industry is progressively understanding that it has to control what images and paragraphs will look like in the browser or whatever programs are being designed.
 To ensure a consistent user experience, future content needs should be mapped out at an early stage, long before web development starts and the final website goes online.

-Some think that the product design future lies in no-code solutions, but I don’t believe that.
+Some think the product design future lies in no-code solutions, but I don’t believe that.
 Major clients need custom, human-centred online services based on their own user data.
 Generic computing technologies like no code and low code simply can’t do that within five years.
 The UX design industry needs companies that provide holistic technology services and take responsibility for user experience and the results it brings.